Updated Aug. 4, 2022

 First, you’ll need to buy a health insurance policy that conforms to HSA requirements.

 Second, the contribution limits on health savings accounts allow you to contribute only a certain amount each year.
-Currently, single individuals can contribute $3,500 a year in their health savings accounts for 2019, and the contribution limits for family plans are more than double that.
+In 2022, single individuals can contribute $3,650 a year in their health savings accounts or 201f9, and the contribution limits for family plans are more than double that.
 If you’re 55 or older you can add another $1,000 as a catch up contribution.

 You can withdraw funds at any time tax free for eligible medical expenses.
 However, if you use the funds for any non-medical expenses before you reach age 65, you’ll pay a 20% penalty.

 Once you’re 65, you can continue to withdraw funds for medical expenses tax free.
 But you can also withdraw funds for any reason, and the money will be taxed as regular income.